EXJUSTICE/GradientCrescent/README.md

 # GradientCrescent
 Source directory for all projects on [GradientCrescent](https://medium.com/gradientcrescent) or on Towards Data Science.
-All tutorial articles featuring code can be found within each linked repository.
+All tutorial articles featuring code can be found within each linked repository.If you like a repository, please show your appreciate with a star for both this master repo and the target repo!

 # List of Publications